AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     >[!NOTE]
     >
     >Your system administrator can also configure the text filters and show or hide other filters.
-For more details view *Configure text filters* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Configure text filters* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
     >
     >The list of filtered files that contain the searched text is displayed.
 For example, the files containing the text `personal spaceship` are listed in the previous screenshot.
 You can select multiple files from the filtered list to drag and drop them into a map opened for editing.